CESNET/libfds/README.rst

 How to build
 ------------

-Install build dependencies of the library
+First of all, install build dependencies of the library

 **RHEL/CentOS:**